Sintrop/regeneration-credit/docs-site/docs/contracts/SupporterRules.md

 Manages the rules and data specific to Supporter users within the community.

-_This contract handles supporter registration, profile updates, token burning for environmental offsets and content publications, and management of reduction commitments._
+_This contract handles supporter registration, profile updates, token burning for environmental offsets and management of reduction commitments._

 ### INVITER_PERCENTAGE